 To cope with customers coming from different places around the world, provide a currency converter that displays the total in their local currency.

-When it comes to the payment options, include more than one payment method.
+When it comes to payment options, include more than one payment method.
 Credit card payment, PayPal, and mobile payment are the major options.
 Optimize more options to minimize shopping cart abandonment.

-8) Send emails to follow up the cart abandonment
+8) Send emails to follow up on the cart abandonment

 If someone abandons their shopping cart, email immediately to remind the shopper what they left behind.
 According to Digital Commerce, follow-up emails are likely to increase your conversion rate significantly.

 Send an email with catchy subjects and interactive content to follow up on their abandonment.
 Embed interactive content in your follow up emails.
 It can help in re-engaging potential customers as it is inherently personalized.
-The results are tailored specifically for the customer’s needs.
+The results are tailored specifically to the customer’s needs.

 For instance, one of your potential customers has spent a lot of time browsing the sports watch section of your website.
-You can send him/her an email that includes interactive experience like this one:
+You can send him/her an email that includes an interactive experience like this one: